 Alyssa L. Bogetz Educational Fund

-The Alyssa L. Bogetz Educational Fund was established to integrate care for patients with mental illness into hospice and palliative care, aims to provide educational offerings for multidisciplinary clinicians from the field of hospice and palliative care at AAHPM events that specifically address the challenges related to refractory mental illness in patients and families served.
+The Alyssa L. Bogetz Educational Fund to Integrate Care for Patients with Mental Illness Into Hospice and Palliative Medicine aims to provide educational offerings for multidisciplinary clinicians from the field of hospice and palliative care at AAHPM events that specifically address the challenges related to refractory mental illness in patients and families served.

 Our daughter and sister Alyssa was extraordinary in her passion, sensitivity, care and courage.
 Like countless others who have lost a loved one, our family dedicated itself to creating a legacy to honor Alyssa's lifelong values, character, and personal struggles as she faced death from more than 20 years of anorexia nervosa.
 Establishing the Alyssa L. Bogetz Educational Fund within AAHPM is Alyssa's legacy.